erionc/langid/README.md

 # Language identification methods

-Language Identification is a task within NLP (Natural Language Processing) which automates the process of identifying the natural language a piece of text (e.g., a document) is written in.
-This is usually a prerequirement for solving other NLP tasks relating to the identified language.
-Same as most other NLP tasks, language identification is commonly solved today with data-driven statistical and neural methods which require datasets to work.
+Language Identification is a task within NLP (Natural Language Processing) that automates the process of identifying the natural language a piece of text (e.g., a document) is written in.
+This is usually a requirement for solving other NLP tasks relating to the identified language.
+Same as most other NLP tasks, language identification is commonly solved today with data-driven statistical and neural methods that require datasets to work.
 Some public datasets for language identification are:

 1. Language Detection dataset of 10337 paragraphs from 17 natural languages [1].